 What is Scaly Leg?

-Scaly Leg is an infestation caused by a small parasitic mite known as Cnemidocoptes Mutans.
+Scaly Leg is an infestation caused by a small parasitic mite called Cnemidocoptes Mutans.
 This tiny mite lives in the ground or sometimes the floor of the henhouse in damp conditions.
 It then burrows under the scales of the bird's legs or feet, where it causes great discomfort.
 It may also infest other areas such as the comb or wattles of chickens.

 It doesn’t only affect poultry, any scaly-legged bird is susceptible e.g. small garden birds, and these birds can often carry the mite into your chicken run.